minhhieple97/ires-symbol-search/README.md

 This is a simple browser game built with React, TypeScript, and Tailwind CSS.
 The game involves finding all occurrences of a specified letter or symbol from a grid of random characters.
 The game has two levels: easy and hard.
 When the user completes the easy level, they can choose the topic (letter or symbol) for the next level.

+## Live Demo

+You can see the live demo link here: `https://ires-symbol-search.vercel.app`

 ## Features

 - Single-player game